ryankaplan/ryankaplan.github.io/_posts/2016-02-25-voronoi-diagrams.md

 {:/comment}

+# So... where's the GPU?

+Many methods of generating Voronoi diagrams get slower as you add more seeds.
+JFA runs in 'constant time' in the sense that it doesn't get slower with more seeds.
+But that doesn't fully explain why it's fast.
+When you run JFA on a 512px by 512px image it processes each pixel (i.e. asks those nearby for the closest seed they've found so far) more than 2 million times.
+If you implement that naively in Javascript, it's going to be too slow to compute on every frame of an interactive demo.

+What makes JFA efficient is that it's really well suited to being run on the GPU.
+So the 2 million computations are done mostly in parallel.
+I'd like to keep this post interesting for people without graphics programming experience, so I'm not going to dive into the details.
+For those interested, I recommend reading [Chris Wellon's post where he implements Conway's Game of Life on the GPU](http://nullprogram.com/blog/2014/06/10/).

+---

-That's all - thanks for making it this far in the post!
+That's all!
+Thanks for making it this far in the post.
 As a reward, here's one more demo.
-On the left is two grids - one of them moving - and on the right is the corresponding Voronoi diagram.
-Click and drag on either canvas to move one of the grids.
+The first canvas shows two grids of dots.
+One of them is moving toward the bottom right.
+The second canvas shows the corresponding Voronoi diagram.
+Click and drag on either canvas to control the position of the moving grid.

 <div id="grid-demo-container" style="height: 263px; margin: 40px auto;"></div>